 Ram truck and Jeep owners get lift kits for two reasons: improve off-road performance and enhance a vehicle’s look.
 In addition, most Wrangler and Gladiator owners really do not need a kit because they a very off-road capable from the factory with or without a 2-inch factory installed lift kit.

-However, depending on the desired tire size, ground clearance, off-road capability, look preferences and driving needs, installing a lift may be very beneficial for the Ram truck or Wrangler owner.
+However, depending on the desired all tire service size, ground clearance, off-road capability, look preferences, and driving needs, installing a lift may be very beneficial for the Ram truck or Wrangler owner.
 Furthermore, truck owners often add lift kits and integrated suspension systems for farm work and outdoor sports, additional off-road control on steep hills and deep holes, plus reduced dive when braking and squatting when accelerating.

 How to Choose A Lift Kit

-Shopping for a lift kit require a lot of research if you want to enjoy and be satisfied with your choice over time.
+Shopping for a lift kit requires a lot of research if you want to enjoy and be satisfied with your choice over time.

 Coil or budget boost systems, with 30-, 31- or 33-inch tires and 2.5 inches of lift, are slightly more expensive because they upgrade the suspension, but not to the extent of a full-blown suspension lift.

 The most expensive lift options are suspension lift kits -- short-arm kits with lifts under 4 inches and long-arm kits for 4 inches and taller – to gain ground clearance with improved approach and departure angles.
-It’s also important to realize that differences in JL, JK, TJ and YJ Wranglers require unique lift kit components as provided in special lifts kits offered by Mopar for Wranglers.
-The 2-inch Mopar Lift Kit for the Ram 1500 Classic also features exclusive lift parts with rear shocks and front struts tuned for oversized wheels and tires to retain the geometry, ride and handling of factory built Ram trucks.
+It’s also important to realize that differences in JL, JK, TJ, and YJ Wranglers require unique lift kit components as provided in special lifts kits offered by Mopar for Wranglers.
+The 2-inch Mopar Lift Kit for the Ram 1500 Classic also features exclusive lift parts with rear shocks and front struts tuned for oversized wheels and tires to retain the geometry, ride, and handling of factory-built Ram trucks.
 You can also achieve this by looking into the wheel hub bearing.

 Also, as you choose your lift, remember a Mopar lift kit of 4 inches or less professionally installed by a Mopar dealer on your Jeep or Ram can be warrantied with a Mopar Lift Kit Protection Plan and a Mopar Vehicle Protection Plan.
 Try our Quick Quote Calculator to obtain a Mopar Lift Kit Plan quote.